jenashauryasikt/jenashauryasikt.github.io/content/blog/prompt-based-video-editor/index.md

 AILA in collaboration with Twelve Labs hosted a Multimodal AI hackathon on June 9-10, 2024.
 One problem statement was to develop a prompt-based video editor to aid sports journalists in extracting topical clips from any one long sports press conference video on YouTube.
 My team finished 3rd overall amongst initially 20+ teams, and then 15 teams who completed the challenge to the standard of a demo.
 The tool is our team's IP and is currently unavailable until released as a product.

-Our team comprised of [Aditya Vadalkar](https://www.linkedin.com/in/aditya-vadalkar/), [Hritik Agrawal](https://www.linkedin.com/in/hritik-agrawal-6945b3248/), [Shubham Maheshwari](https://www.linkedin.com/in/shubham-m27/), [Soham Bhokare](https://www.linkedin.com/in/sohambhokare/), and [myself](https://www.linkedin.com/in/shauryasikt/).
+Our team SamurAI comprised of [Aditya Vadalkar](https://www.linkedin.com/in/aditya-vadalkar/), [Hritik Agrawal](https://www.linkedin.com/in/hritik-agrawal-6945b3248/), [Shubham Maheshwari](https://www.linkedin.com/in/shubham-m27/), [Soham Bhokare](https://www.linkedin.com/in/sohambhokare/), and [myself](https://www.linkedin.com/in/shauryasikt/).

 ### 1. Introduction